service-atlas/mcp/README.md

 **Note: You will need to set the `API_URL` environment variable to the url of the service dependency api.**

-To facilitate testing, a docker compose file is provided in the root of the project.
+To facilitate testing, a docker compose file is provided in the service map api project.
 You can run the docker compose file with the following command:

 ```bash
 docker compose -f service.compose.yml up -d